Square, Inc. (NYSE:SQ) CEO Jack Dorsey Sells 100,000 Shares

 - On Monday, November 30th, Jack Dorsey sold 100,000 shares of Square stock.
 The shares were sold at an average price of $209.14, for a total transaction of $20,914,000.00.

-Square (NYSE:SQ) last issued its quarterly earnings results on Thursday, November 5th.
-The technology company reported $0.34 EPS for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.18.
+Square (NYSE:SQ) last issued its earnings results on Thursday, November 5th.
+The technology company reported $0.34 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.18.
+The business had revenue of $3.03 billion during the quarter, compared to the consensus estimate of $2.08 billion.
 Square had a negative return on equity of 0.01% and a net margin of 4.05%.
-The company had revenue of $3.03 billion for the quarter, compared to analysts’ expectations of $2.08 billion.
-During the same quarter last year, the business earned $0.25 earnings per share.
-Square’s revenue was up 139.6% on a year-over-year basis.
-Research analysts expect that Square, Inc. will post -0.03 EPS for the current year.
+The firm’s revenue for the quarter was up 139.6% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.25 earnings per share.
+On average, research analysts predict that Square, Inc. will post -0.03 earnings per share for the current year.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Sands Capital Management LLC boosted its stake in Square by 30.6% in the third quarter.
-Sands Capital Management LLC now owns 8,785,371 shares of the technology company’s stock valued at $1,428,062,000 after buying an additional 2,057,920 shares in the last quarter.
-Nuveen Asset Management LLC boosted its stake in shares of Square by 108.1% during the third quarter.
-Nuveen Asset Management LLC now owns 1,927,393 shares of the technology company’s stock valued at $313,298,000 after purchasing an additional 1,001,127 shares in the last quarter.
-Winslow Capital Management LLC acquired a new stake in shares of Square during the third quarter valued at about $80,726,000.
-Hyperion Asset Management Ltd boosted its stake in shares of Square by 140.2% during the third quarter.
-Hyperion Asset Management Ltd now owns 787,322 shares of the technology company’s stock valued at $127,979,000 after purchasing an additional 459,519 shares in the last quarter.
-Finally, TD Asset Management Inc. boosted its stake in shares of Square by 623.5% during the third quarter.
-TD Asset Management Inc. now owns 213,876 shares of the technology company’s stock valued at $34,766,000 after purchasing an additional 184,313 shares in the last quarter.
-Institutional investors own 64.01% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Baron Financial Group LLC bought a new stake in Square in the third quarter worth approximately $29,000.
+Neo Ivy Capital Management acquired a new stake in Square in the third quarter valued at approximately $29,000.
+Arlington Partners LLC acquired a new stake in Square in the fourth quarter valued at approximately $30,000.
+Resources Management Corp CT ADV grew its stake in Square by 1,000.0% in the third quarter.
+Resources Management Corp CT ADV now owns 220 shares of the technology company’s stock valued at $36,000 after acquiring an additional 200 shares during the period.
+Finally, Community Bank N.A. purchased a new position in shares of Square during the fourth quarter valued at approximately $36,000.
+Institutional investors and hedge funds own 64.01% of the company’s stock.

-A number of analysts recently weighed in on SQ shares.
-Truist increased their price objective on shares of Square from $250.00 to $300.00 in a report on Wednesday, January 6th.
-The Goldman Sachs Group increased their price objective on shares of Square from $141.00 to $190.00 and gave the stock a “neutral” rating in a report on Thursday, November 12th.
-Zacks Investment Research raised shares of Square from a “hold” rating to a “strong-buy” rating and set a $278.00 price objective on the stock in a report on Monday, January 11th.
-Mizuho increased their price objective on shares of Square from $225.00 to $300.00 and gave the stock a “buy” rating in a report on Thursday, November 19th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Square from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $185.00 to $215.00 in a report on Friday, November 6th.
-Three analysts have rated the stock with a sell rating, nineteen have assigned a hold rating, twenty-three have given a buy rating and one has given a strong buy rating to the stock.
-The company presently has a consensus rating of “Hold” and a consensus price target of $171.39.
+Several brokerages recently issued reports on SQ.
+Barclays reiterated a “buy” rating and issued a $62.00 target price on shares of Square in a research note on Tuesday, December 22nd.
+KeyCorp lifted their price target on shares of Square from $250.00 to $275.00 and gave the company an “overweight” rating in a research report on Friday, January 15th.
+BTIG Research reiterated a “buy” rating and set a $295.00 target price (up from $220.00) on shares of Square in a research report on Monday, December 21st.
+Sanford C. Bernstein reissued an “outperform” rating and set a $266.00 target price on shares of Square in a report on Wednesday.
+Finally, Wells Fargo & Company increased their target price on Square from $175.00 to $200.00 and gave the stock an “overweight” rating in a report on Friday, November 6th.
+Three equities research analysts have rated the stock with a sell rating, eighteen have given a hold rating, twenty-four have issued a buy rating and one has issued a strong buy rating to the stock.
+The company presently has an average rating of “Buy” and a consensus price target of $175.72.

 About Square